EnzoDtoste/Distributed-FTP/README.md

 ### Client Setup
 - **FTP Client**: Use any software that implements the RFC 959 FTP protocol, such as FileZilla.
 - **Server Configuration**: For local setups, use `127.0.0.1`.
 Username and password can be any text.
 The port should be one of those used by the routing nodes.
-Check the "Listening" status printed on the routing node consoles for the correct port.
+If routing nodes are local check the "Listening" status printed on the routing node consoles for the correct port.